-I care about pubs, not as places to get legless but as social centers for your local community.
-Unfortunately the last few decades have seen hundreds of local pubs close due to a multitude of reasons.
+I care about pubs, not as places to get legless but as social centres for your local community.
+Unfortunately, the last few decades have seen hundreds of local pubs close due to a multitude of reasons.
 But all is not lost.

 That same year Martyn Hillier opened the Butcher’s Arms in Herne, England’s first micropub; it was the start of a quiet revolution.
 There are now over 150 and the numbers are growing.

 So why did I jump onto this particular bandwagon?
 It’s simple, I wanted to give people somewhere to relax, meet people and socialise.
 I wanted my local back.
 The Freed Man, I hope, does that.
 It’s more of a mini pub than a micropub, phones are allowed and we have WiFi.
 I serve a draught lager, a great selection of wines, a few choice spirits and of course good British beer.